Regulations for Soakaway Drainage Fields

 Test 2 - The Trial Site Assessment Hole For Groundwater Levels

 The Trial Site Assessment Hole (TSAH) This is a single, large hole which is a minimum 2 metres deep and 1 metre square.
-It is to determine that the water table, or bedrock, NEVER reaches to within 1.5M of the bottom of the soakaway drainage field pipe.
-Many sites in the UK fail this vital test and many builders and tank installers never carry one out - until it is too late.
+It is to determine that the water table, or bedrock, NEVER reaches to within 1.5M of the bottom of the drainage field pipe.
+Many sites in the UK fail this vital test, and many builders and tank installers never carry one out - until it is too late.
 If this test fails, then it is pointless doing any percolation tests if you are thinking of installing an underground drainage field, as your site has already failed.
-We can, however, design an above ground soakaway drainage mound (Copyright WTE Ltd.) for you if you have enough land and no other alternative.
+We can, however, design an above ground soakaway drainage mound for you if you have enough land and no other alternative.

 Trial site assessment hole for a soakaway drainfield